Colder weather is now upon us and all we keeping dreaming about is warm, comforting bowls of goodness at the end of the day.

 1 celery stick, chopped

-3-4 tsp steak seasoning (we use this imported Jacobsen one but the Waitrose smokey steak rub is also excellent)
+3-4 teaspoons of steak seasoning (we use this imported Jacobsen one but the Waitrose smokey steak rub is also excellent)

 2 spring onions, thinly sliced for garnish